Learn The Pros and Cons of Moderatio...

 1. Flexibility

-You don’t have to stop drinking altogether, which makes this option feel more manageable for some people.
+You may not need to stop drinking altogether, which can feel more manageable for some people.

 2. Personalized Goals

-You set your own limits, like how many drinks you’ll have in a week or avoiding drinking in risky situations.
+You can set your own limits, like how many drinks you’ll have in a week or avoiding alcohol in risky situations.

 3. Increases Awareness